 Dyscalculia can affect anyone and this is a great starting point as a lot of people are discovering that they have dyscalculia late in life and they realise all the struggles it caused them.
 They are unsure how to tackle these difficulties and it can be hard to find useful information, but now we can help each other using this Dyscalculia Support Group as a tool.

 Last week we were in Manchester at Improving Lives: Autism and Learning Difficulties, a conference by Open Forum Events.
 It was a true eye-opener and gave us a true understanding of current thinking on the topics from a huge list of expert speakers who have an incredible amount of first-hand experience and knowledge.
 Not only were there many professionals at the event, but people also shared their amazing and inspiring success stories that showed us how it can be made possible and what needs to be done for a better future of neurodiversity.
 In this article we have highlighted some of the talks from the event, it was difficult to choose, as the day was crammed with incredible presentations.

 While some dyscalculics receive the support and intervention they need from their teachers and therapists, others struggle with their schools’ lack of resources or awareness.
 In the latter case, parents of dyscalculic children may consider homeschooling if this is a legal option where they live.

-Homeschooling is a challenge and a commitment, but for some families it offers an alternative way to educate their children when more traditional schooling methods are failing.
-Though some homeschoolers may include religious education in their curriculum, the number of secular homeschoolers is growing.
-The main drive for homeschooling parents across the board remains offering their children the best learning experience they can provide.
+Homeschooling is a challenge and a commitment, but for some families, it offers an alternative way to educate their children when more traditional schooling methods are failing.
+The main drive for homeschooling parents across the board remains to offer their children the best learning experience they can provide.